Eaton-Lambert syndrome usually precedes, occurs with, or develops after certain cancers, especially lung cancer in men.

 Nerves communicate with muscles by releasing a chemical messenger (neurotransmitter), which interacts with receptors on muscles (at the neuromuscular junction) and stimulates muscles to contract.
 Eaton-Lambert syndrome is caused by antibodies that interfere with the release of the neurotransmitter acetylcholine rather than attack acetylcholine receptors (as occurs in myasthenia gravis).

 Eaton-Lambert syndrome usually precedes, occurs with, or develops after certain cancers—for example, as a paraneoplastic syndrome.
 Paraneoplastic syndromes result from substances produced by the cancer or by the immune system in response to the cancer.
-Easton-Lambert syndrome most commonly occurs in men with tumors in their chest, especially lung cancer.
+Eaton-Lambert syndrome most commonly occurs in men with tumors in their chest, especially lung cancer.

 Eaton-Lambert syndrome causes muscle weakness that tends to begin in the hip and thigh muscles, then typically spreads to the shoulder muscles, and then down the arms and legs to the hands and feet.
 The nerves that connect the head, face, eyes, nose, muscles, and ears to the brain (cranial nerves) are affected last.